He who has a “why” to live, can bear almost any “how”. – Nietzsche

 Things obviously shouldn’t be this way.
 That’s not how you imagined your life when you laid out your moving-toward value hierarchy, is it?
-However, the reality is a little different than how we imagine things in our heads.
+However, the reality is a little different than how we initially imagine things to be.

-In order to overcome this challenge and eliminate this conflict, you will need to adjust your psychological rules in order to make the fear of rejection difficult to experience, and the desire for love easy to experience.
+To overcome this challenge and eliminate this conflict, you will need to adjust your psychological rules to make the fear of rejection difficult to experience, and the desire for love easy to experience.
 To do this ask yourself:

 What needs to happen for me to feel love?